Preston Landes: He Bought 40 Houses at Once… Without Even Seeing Them | DSH #1629

 Do you foresee that happening?

-And another thing that I want to talk about, and I'm sure you plan to talk about at some point, was the difference between investing in single family versus multifamily.
+And another thing that I want to talk about, and I'm sure you plan to talk about at some point, was the difference between investing in single-family versus multifamily.

 Because a lot of people do

 ask the question to me, why do you only invest in single family?
 That is a unique approach.
 It is, right?
-Because
+Because with multifamily, you can scale a bit easier.

-with multifamily, you can scale a bit easier.
 Not a bit easier, you can scale a lot easier with multifamily.

-But with Section 8, right, I'm going to give you an example.
+But with Section 8, right?
+I'm going to give you an example.

 If you sat on a wait list for five years and you received a voucher for three bedrooms, which I only target properties with three bedrooms and up,

-if you had a voucher for three bedrooms, would you go to an apartment and say, I want to live here where you have to share, you know, the building with someone?
+if you had a voucher for three bedrooms would you go to an apartment and say I want to live here where you have to share you know the building with someone or would you go to a house that's on a 0.3 acre lot

 which is a lot less than a traditional tenant.
 A lot longer, right?